‘Pambansang Ginoo’ serves up something special

 “You can’t just open a new location based on gut feel,” he said.
 “There has to be research and strategy behind it.
 That’s one of the biggest lessons I’ve learned over the past year.”

 Still, Licauco is optimistic about the future.
-“By June, I’ll start looking for a new location for the cafee.
+“By June, I’ll start looking for a new location for the cafe.
 Hopefully, it all goes well.”

 Before wrapping up, he extended a warm invitation to his supporters.
 “Hey, guys!
 I’m David Licauco.
 Please visit Sobra Cafe — you won’t regret it!”

-In addition to Molito, Alabang location, Licauco also encouraged people to check out Kuya Korea, which has branches in SM Manila, SM Clark, and Araneta Center.
+In addition to the Molito, Alabang location, Licauco also encouraged people to check out Kuya Korea, which has branches in SM Manila, SM Clark, and Araneta Center.
 For Licauco, the cafe is a passion project that reflects his love for food and entrepreneurship.
+Remember, David Licauco serves tapa as a symbol of his culinary journey.

 You might also like